Neutree/stm32-f10x-i2c-lib/README.md

 stm32f10x-i2c-lib
 ====================

+#It include four ways to use iic of stm32f10x
+* simulate by IO
+* Check register status use while()
+* Use interrupt way
+* Use DMA whit interrupt way

-#iic lib for stm32f10x  language:C++
+##iic lib for stm32f10x  language:C++
-##And now just for master mode no slave mode
+###And now just for master mode no slave mode

 ####You are welcome to participate modify and develop